Subwoofers are great additions to any home theater and car audio system, especially if you’re

 To ensure you’re calibrating your subwoofer correctly, play different kinds of sounds from your subwoofer.
 These include:

 - Vocal and instrumental music.
 These produce different types of sound quality, so you should test both instrumental and vocal music.

 - Different genres of music.
 The genre of music you are playing will affect the kind of bass your subwoofer produces.
-You should experiment with playing different genres like country, punk, and classic rock, which have lower bass levels and genres known for higher bass like dubstep, hip hop, and rap.
+You should experiment with playing different genres like country, punk, and classic rock, which have lower bass levels, and genres known for higher bass like dubstep, hip hop, and rap.

 If you have more than one subwoofer, you’ll need to turn each subwoofer off when testing the other.

-However, note that each subwoofer in space would add their sound together to create a combined sound level.
+However, note that each subwoofer in the space would add its sound together to create a combined sound level.
 So, if you set both subwoofers in space to 75dB, their sound will combine and add up.
 If you want to play multiple subwoofers in a space, calibrate each one to 70-72 dB.
 When they’re playing together, they will reach 75 dB.

 8. Calibrate All Other Sound Equipment in the Room